System Architecture

 On subsequent startups (already-applied migrations):

-(catches reordering attacks where individual files look untouched)
+(catches reordering, where individual migrations look untouched)

 Benefits: